name/password-manager/README.md

 ## Notes

-* This project is still in development as of July 27th, 2018.
+* This project is finished as of July 29th, 2018.

 ## Authors